Girls To Grow

 As parents, one of the great privileges we have is teaching God’s Word to our children.
-They soak up so much information in their early years!
+They soak up so much knowledge in their early years!
 We can use this time to build a foundation in Scripture for them.
 I’ve found that the Bible verses I memorized as a child come to mind so much more easily than those I’ve learned in later years!

 In Deuteronomy 6:6-7, we’re instructed to diligently teach God’s Word to our children.
 We’re to do it constantly and give it careful attention.
-Having a plan makes it more likely that this will happen.
+Having a plan makes it more likely that it will happen.

 1. Play scripture songs.